 Updates and new catch and effort data for the longline fisheries (Fisheries 11 and 12) have also been incorporated into the current assessment.
-New catch data are available for Japan (2003), Chinese Taipei (2002), the Peoples Republic of China (2003), and updated data for Japan (1999-2002), and the Peoples Republic of China (2001-2002).
-Monthly reporting of catch data for the longline fishery provided, at the time of the assessment, full 2004 catch for Japan and Korea and partial year catch for the other nations.
-Detailed catch and effort data As in the previous assessments of yellowfin in the EPO (Maunder and Watters 2001, 2002; Maunder 2002; Maunder and Harley 2004, 2005), the amount of longlining effort was estimated by dividing standardized estimates of the catch per unit of effort (CPUE) from the Japanese longline fleet into the total longline landings.
-In previous assessments estimates of standardized CPUE were obtained with regression trees (Watters and Deriso 2000, Maunder and Watters 2001, 2002, Maunder 2002), or neural networks (Maunder and Harley 2004, 2005).
-In this assessment we used CPUE standardized, using a delta gamma GLM model (), for latitude, longitude, and hooks between floats.
+New catch data are available for Japan (2004), Chinese Taipei (2002), the Peoples Republic of China (2003), and updated data for Japan (1999-2002) and the Peoples Republic of China (2001-2002).
+Monthly reporting of catch data for the longline fishery provided, at the time of the assessment, full 2004 catch for Japan and the Republic of Korea and partial year catch for the other nations.
+As in the previous assessments of yellowfin in the EPO (Maunder and Watters 2001, 2002; Maunder 2002a; Maunder and Harley 2004, 2005), the amount of longlining effort was estimated by dividing standardized estimates of the catch per unit of effort (CPUE) from the Japanese longline fleet into the total longline landings.
+In previous assessments estimates of standardized CPUE were obtained with regression trees (Watters and Deriso 2000, Maunder and Watters 2001, 2002, Maunder 2002a), neural networks (Maunder and Harley 2004, 2005), or a delta-gamma generalized linear model.
+In this assessment CPUE was standardized using a delta-lognormal generalized linear model (Stefansson 1996) that took into account latitude, longitude, and numbers of hooks between floats.